 Daya?
 Alive or dead?
 That’s the question we’re gonna ask forever now.

-End credits scene had me crying more than I thought.
+The end credits scene had me crying more than I thought.
 The story is never truly over.
 You just stop telling it after a while.

 The band is just broken up.